kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/201906 answers.md

 A a = (A) b;

-a.x //access the shadowed variable a.foo(2) // access the overriden method
+a.x //access the shadowed variable a.foo(2) // access the method in B still
 ```

 The concept of `virtual` is implemented in `C++`.
 This means that it can be overridden.
 If java were to implement it, it would something like this